NLnetLabs/rotonda-doc/manual/source/application.rst

 	                       Optional MQTT Target
 	                             (South)
 	</pre>

-Both connectors and RIBs have programmable *roto* filters built into them.
+Some type of connectors and all RIBs have programmable *roto* filters built into them.

 Components
 ==========